LunaTheFoxgirl/rust-dk/README.md

 # Rust?

-(Imagine that a terribly photoshopped Rust logo here with Romkugler and Stægt flæsk med persillesovs infront of it, is positioned here)
+_(Imagine that a terribly photoshopped Rust logo with Romkugler and Stægt flæsk med persillesovs infront of it, is positioned here)_

 Aren't you _træt_ from writing Rust programs in English?
 Do you like saying "lort" a lot?
 Would you like to try something different, in an exotic and funny-sounding language?
 Would you want to bring some Danish touch to your programs?